zhangyazhong/verdictdb/README.md

 ## How to Install

-To install verdict you need to fist clone the repository and build the project:
+To install verdict you need to first clone the repository and build the project:

 ```
 git clone https://github.com/mozafari/verdict.git